Amaro (liqueur)

-Amaro is typically produced by macerating herbs, roots, flowers, bark, and/or citrus peels in alcohol, either neutral spirits or wine, mixing the filtrate with sugar syrup, and allowing the mixture to age in casks or bottles.
+Amaro is typically produced by macerating herbs, roots, flowers, bark, vegetables and/or citrus peels in wine and/or a grape based distillate such as grappa, mixing the filtrate with caramel syrup, and optionally allowing the mixture to age in casks or bottles.

-Dozens of varieties are commercially produced, the most commonly available of which are Fernet-Branca, Averna, Ramazzotti, Lucano, and Montenegro.
+Dozens of varieties are commercially produced, the most commonly available of which are Fernet-Branca, Averna, Ramazzotti, Lucano, Amaro Nonino and Montenegro.

-Many commercial bottlers trace their recipe or production to the 19th century.
+Many commercial bottlers trace their recipe or production to the 19th century or earlier.
 Recipes often originated in monasteries or pharmacies.

-Amaro is typically consumed neat, sometimes with a citrus wedge.
-It may also be consumed on ice, with tonic water or cola-flavoured sodas, as is common in Argentina.
+Amaro is traditionally consumed neat, sometimes with a citrus wedge.
+It may also be consumed on ice, with tonic water in cola-flavored sodas (as is common in Argentina) or in a variety of classic and modern cocktails.

 Flavourings

-Amaro is flavoured with several (sometimes several dozen) herbs and roots.
+Amaro is flavored with several (sometimes several dozen) herbs and roots.
 Some producers list their ingredients in detail on the bottle label.
-Herbs used for flavouring may include any of the following: gentian, angelica, cardoon, cinchona (china), lemon balm (melissa), lemon verbena (cedrina), juniper, anise, fennel, zedoary, ginger, mint, thyme, sage, bay laurel, citrus peels, liquorice, cinnamon, menthol, cardamom, saffron, rue (ruta), wormwood (assenzio), and elderflowers (sambuco).
+Herbs used for flavouring may include any of the following: gentian, angelica, cardoon, cinchona (china), lemon balm (melissa), lemon verbena (cedrina), juniper, anise, fennel, zedoary, ginger, mint, thyme, sage, bay laurel, citrus peels, liquorice, cinnamon, menthol, cardamom, saffron, rue (ruta), and wormwood (assenzio).